synesthesiam/rhasspy/docs/tutorials.md

           rgb_color: [255, 0, 0]
           entity_id: light.bedroom

 Now you just need the trigger!
 Rhasspy will send events that can be caught with the [event trigger platform](https://www.home-assistant.io/docs/automation/trigger/#event-trigger).
 A different event will be sent for each *intent* that you define, with slot values corresponding to important parts of the command (like light name and color).
-Let's start by defining an intent in Rhasspy called `ChangeLightColor` that can be said a few different ways:
+Let's start by defining an intent in Rhasspy called `ChangeLightState` that can be said a few different ways:

-    [ChangeLightColor]
+    [ChangeLightState]
     colors = (red | green | blue) {color}
     set [the] (bedroom){name} [to] <colors>